How to Read a Poem:

 See also: Assignments and Updates

 Which means: sometimes we want to say things with a special kind of emphasis, or we want to say something that seems very hard to get into simple language.
-In these cases we may make up ways of saying things that push readers to see our language as what we could call “Language-Plus.”
+In these cases we may make up ways of saying things that push readers to see the language we use as special or different: what we could call “Language-Plus.”

-But because Language-Plus is special, even unusual, its readers often need practice before they can read it easily.
-They thus need to learn the usual ways writers of Language-Plus add special effects or make unusual choices in the words writers use.
+But because the Language-Plus of poetry is special, even unusual, its readers often need to get some practice before they can read it easily.
+They thus need to learn some of the ways writers of Language-Plus add special effects or make unusual choices in the way they use words.

 And that’s really all that poetry is—Language-Plus used to express particular ways of thinking.
-For much longer than the English language has even existed (the words “poet” and “poetry” actually come from the ancient Greek!) human beings have been creating special meanings—some comic, some tragic, some hard, some easy.
+For much longer than the English language has even existed (the words “poet” and “poetry” actually come from the ancient Greek) human beings have been “making” special meanings—some comic, some tragic, some hard, some easy.